 Hammer small gold nails into a painted board 3 feet long.
 Put them evenly one inch apart across the board.
 Angle the top of each nail upward to hang the strands of beads over.
 Nail or screw this board over a doorway or window.
 As you finish each strand of beads, hang it on a gold nail.

-- You can also make a beaded valance.
+Use long slender beads and large beads as often as possible in your pattern to help cut down on the number of beads to thread on the line.
+You can also make a beaded valance.
 Hang white sheers and put a beaded valance hanging over the top of the sheers or hang a light blue sheer curtain and then put a beaded valance over it with all blue tones of beads.
 You can use any colour to carry out this look.

 Buy buckets of beads.
 You don't want to run out.